What is IR35?

 Where an assignment is deemed ‘inside’ IR35, PAYE deductions must be made from the contractor’s pay.
 Any assignment ‘outside’ IR35 is classed as a genuine B2B service and is therefore not subject to the same tax treatment as employees.
 Advance TRS are here to support you through these reforms.

-We have partnered with IR35 experts Kingsbridge and Liquid Friday to help our client and contractor communities prepare for the changes in legislation.
-So, browse our latest IR35 news, read our FAQs or sign up to one of our contractor briefings across the UK.
+We have partnered with IR35 experts Kingsbridge and Liquid Friday to guide our client and contractor communities through the changes in legislation.
+So, browse our latest IR35 news, read our FAQs or get in contact to speak to us about any questions you might have.

 Contact our team

 Not sure how much IR35 will impact you or your business?
-Get in touch with our team to start the process and get an indication of how much effort your organisation will need to put behind IR35 to ensure you’re ready for April 2021.
+Concerned about whether you have taken the necessary steps?
+Get in touch with our team to receive guidance and ensure you’re all set.

-What is changing and how does it impact me?
+What has changed and how does it impact me?

-From April 2021, following changes in the public sector in 2017, the government will be extending the reform to the legislation to capture large parts of the private sector.
-The key change is that the responsibility of defining the IR35 status of the assignment will switch from the individual’s Ltd company to the client, as the recipient of the services.
+From 6th April 2021, following changes in the public sector in 2017, the government extended the reform to the legislation to capture large parts of the private sector.
+The key change is that the responsibility of defining the IR35 status of the assignment switched from the individual’s Ltd company to the client, as the recipient of the services.

-The potential financial penalties can be significant if incorrect steps are implemented, but there is time and support available to help.
-We have urged our clients to take a calm approach but also suggested they think about these changes and to act now.
+The potential financial penalties can be significant if incorrect steps are implemented, but there is support available to help.

-What do I need to do before April 1st?
+What do I need to do to ensure the correct determination?

 Speak to your consultant